Restaurants reopen, find no rush for new normal in Las Vegas

 ‘Sick of being home’

-That was the case, as well, at The Pasta Shop Ristorante & Art Gallery at 2525 W. Horizon Ridge Parkway in Henderson, where owner Ann Alenik said they’d spent the shutdown time painting tables and otherwise refreshing the place.
+That was the case, as well, at The Pasta Shop Ristorante &Art Gallery at 2525 W. Horizon Ridge Parkway in Henderson, where owner Ann Alenik said they had spent the shutdown time painting tables and otherwise refreshing the place.
 On Saturday evening, she said all of her reservations were spoken for.

 “It’s tough to have eight or nine tables,” she said.
 “I used to have 17.”
-But she said the limited capacity might be a blessing in disguise, since they still were doing a lot of takeout business in addition to dine-in.
+But she said the limited capacity might be a blessing in disguise because they still were doing a lot of takeout business in addition to dine-in.

 At one of the tables in the dining room, Lisa Hogan was dining with her husband, Ken, and another couple.
 A longtime customer, she said she had no trepidation about dining in.